Algortm/Refact-Code/README.md

 #### **7. Consolidated Methods**

 - **Refactored Code:** Similar operations were consolidated into methods like `makeMove`, which delegates tasks to `makeUserMove` or `makeComputerMove` based on the player.
 This consolidation reduces code duplication and centralises similar operations, leading to a more maintainable codebase.

+#### **8. Scanner Resource Management**

+- **Refactored Code:** The `Scanner` instance used for user input was properly closed by utilizing a try-with-resources block in the `App` class.
+This ensures that the `Scanner` resource is automatically closed after its use, preventing potential resource leaks.

+#### **9. Exception Handling for Invalid Input**

+- **Refactored Code:** The `getUserMove` method in the `TicTacToeGame` class was refactored to handle exceptions related to invalid user input.
+Specifically, a `try-catch` block was added to catch `NumberFormatException` when the user enters non-numeric input.
+The user is prompted to enter a valid move until a correct input is provided.

 ## Project Description